-If you can demonstrate and persuade an employer that you have these skills, your chances of gaining employment in the printing industry will be greatly improved.
+If you can demonstrate and persuade an employer or printing recruitment manager that you have these skills, your chances of gaining the best jobs in the printing industry will be greatly improved.

 What Industries Could you be Working in as a Printer?

 The UK print sector is huge, being the fifth largest producer of printed products in the world.
-With around 10,000 companies spread across the UK, within the printing sector, there is a huge opportunity for employment in a wide range of exciting and interesting industries.
+With around 10,000 companies spread across the UK and many businesses that specialise in print recruitment, there is a huge opportunity for employment in a wide range of exciting and interesting industries.
 They include the likes of: